OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 But there's also a bunch of features supported by Kurento or WebRTC that will be part of OpenVidu as well:

   - **Video composing**: right now OpenVidu streams are always sent and received without any processing in Kurento Media Server, so every subscription to a video stream in a video-session implies its own WebRTC connection.
 We intend to provide the possibility of configuring video-sessions to be processed and send as only one video, composed in a grid by all the published streams (MCU architecture).
   - **Direct p2p connections between users**: OpenVidu will offer the possibility of connecting users without having to use Kurento Media Server as central node.
-This can be very advantegeous for certain use-cases, as will reduce the need of infraestructure.
+This can be very advantegeous for certain use-cases, as will reduce the need of infrastructure.

 ---